1Shubham7/portfolio-me/content/blog/lfx.md

 Even I did the same, I also went through some CNCF talks about Kyverno, completed the certification and then started contributing.
 I started with some code contributions and then also created a section in their documentation about admission controllers which may go live after some time with changes form the maintainers.

 I contributed to Kyverno for a few months while also managing my internship and college classes and finally the time came when projects for LFX term 2 2024 were released.
+I saw the list of CNCF projects that had applied for term 2, 2024 and Kyverno was not there and once again I had to change my project in the last minute.
+I was going through all the projects that were coming in LFX, I saw KubeEdge there, I had some idea about what KubeEdge is and I found the projects that KubeEdge had for LFX term 2 are doable for me.
+My focus was on two projects, one was about documentation improvement and the other one was about tests enhancement.
+While I was more interested in code contributions but I had a background of working as a technical writer for 8 months and I also had good contributions in Kyverno documentation so I decided to focus more on the documentation enhancement project and alddo give time to the tests enhancement project.

 <center>
 <?xml version="1.0" encoding="UTF-8"?>